mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 })
 ```

-You can still `bind` the `username` and `password` values for client-side validation if you want but let's leverage the web platform and use a `<form>` and progressive enhancement.
+You can still `bind` the `username` and `password` values for client-side validation if you want but let's leverage the web platform by using a `<form>` and progressive enhancement.

 Create a `src/lib/api.ts` file.